hewcode/hewcode/docs/panels.md

     protected ?int $navigationSort = 100;
     protected bool $shouldRegisterNavigation = true; // Default is true

-    public function panels(): array
-    {
-        return ['admin']; // This nav item appears only in admin panel }

-    // OR for all panels:
-    public function panels(): bool
-    {
-        return true; // This nav item appears in ALL panels }

     protected function getNavigationTitle(): string
     {
         return 'Custom Page';